nayeonk/itpwebdev/notes-and-assignments/notes/499/node-in-simple-terms.md

 ### JavaScript in the Browser

 Node.js provides a JavaScript platform on the server that is __event driven__ and __asynchronous__ much like the browser.
-Let's look at an example.
+Let's look at an example using jQuery.

 ```js
 $.ajax({